Chapter 9: Polynomial Commitment Schemes: The Cryptographic Engine

 The Complete PCS Landscape

-Now that we’ve seen three commitment schemes in depth, let’s compare them systematically:
+Now that we’ve seen both commitment schemes in depth, let’s compare them systematically (including Dory from Appendix D and FRI from Chapter 10 for reference):

 |---|---|---|---|---|